Glossary

 Companies have provided personalized experiences for many years to varying success.
 However, they face new challenges with the end of third-party cookies that track consumers across websites.
 As a result, brands have had to rethink their personalization strategies and focus on the importance of collecting and leveraging zero-party and first-party data that customers willingly provide.

-With the continued growth of customer data available, brands and retailers have more opportunities to understand their customers better and improve their experiences in a way that makes customers feel known and supported.
+With the continued growth of customer data available, brands and retailers have more opportunities to understand their customers better and improve their experiences through real-time personalization and omnichannel marketing in a way that makes customers feel known and supported.
 Brands and retailers that choose not to personalize at all will quickly find themselves losing both profits and consumer mindshare.

 CDP.com Staff